 ObamaCare’s Platinum Plan is a type of Metal Plan on the Health Insurance Marketplace.
 Platinum Plans qualify for Tax Credits and have the highest premiums.
 Other Metal Plans include Bronze, Silver, and Gold.
-Also a Catastrophic Plan is available to young adults and to some people with hardship exemptions.Platinum plans have the highest premiums and the lowest cost sharing.
-They only make sense for those who know they will use medical services that will result in a net savings due to greater cost sharing.
+Also, a Catastrophic Plan is available to young adults and to some people with hardship exemptions.Platinum plans have the highest premiums and the lowest cost-sharing.
+They only make sense for those who know they will use medical services that will result in net savings due to greater cost-sharing.

 Platinum Plans Have the Highest Premiums

 Platinum plans are designed to cover 90% of out-of-pocket costs on average.
 This is known as having an Actuarial Value of 90%.
 This means for a standard population the plan will on average cover 90% of all out-of-pocket costs for essential health benefits.
 This is not the exact amount of cost-sharing your plan will provide you.